UniMath/agda-unimath/src/elementary-number-theory/strict-inequality-integer-fractions.lagda.md

 ## Properties

-### Strict inequality of integer fractions is decidable
+### Strict inequality on the integer fractions is decidable

 ```agda
 is-decidable-le-fraction-ℤ :